Valuation rings of mixed characteristic as limits of complete intersection rings: Abstract

 \section{Abstract}

-We show that a mixed characteristic valuation ring with a value group $\Gamma$ and a residue field $k$ of characteristic $p>0$, is a filtered direct limit of complete intersection $\bf Z$-algebras if $\Gamma/{\bf Z}\val(p)$ has no torsion, $k$ is separably generated over $F_p$ and either $V$ is Henselian, or $\dim V=1$ .
+We show that a mixed characteristic valuation ring with a value group $\Gamma$, $\val$ its valuation and a residue field of characteristic $p>0$, is a filtered colimit of complete intersection $\bf Z$-algebras if $\Gamma/{\bf Z}\val(p)$ has no $p$-torsion and $V$ is Henselian.